Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Supplementary Results

+Figure~\ref{fig:boxplot_cv} summarizes the ten-fold cross-validation distribution of the test-set phase-composition MAE for the best-performing full-dataset configurations.
+The boxes show the interquartile range across folds, and the center line shows the median.

+Figures~\ref{fig:cv-training-curves} and~\ref{fig:cv-gradient-norms} show the corresponding training dynamics for the cross-validation runs.
+The DISCOMAX-based variants reach lower training and validation MAE than Surrogate~G, and also the gradient norms are more stable initially and lower in variance.

-The influence of the batch size on model performance on the hidden test set is illustrated in Figure~\ref{fig:batch_comp_vs_test_mae_hard_target}.
+The influence of the batch size on test-set performance is illustrated in Figure~\ref{fig:batch_comp_vs_test_mae_hard_target}.
 The most important comparison of the work is between the proposed DISCOMAX and DISCOMAX~H variant and the baseline Surrogate~G model.
-The results demonstrate that both DISCOMAX configurations consistently yield a lower test set MAE compared to the surrogate approach across all tested batch sizes.
-A degradation in performance is observed for all model for larger batch sizes.
-Both proposed methods are more robust than the surrogate baseline w.r.t to changes in batch size.
+The corrected masked Surrogate~G baseline, used everywhere throughout this work, does not perform significantly different to a non-masked Surrogate~G version, which does not mask the surrogate loss for single-phase systems, and always applies the surrogate loss to all systems, regardless of the presence of a phase split.
+A degradation in performance is observed for all models at larger batch sizes, at fixed learning rate.
+Both proposed methods are more robust than the surrogate baseline with respect to changes in batch size.

 To investigate potential chemical sources of error, Figure~\ref{fig:lle_fg_mae} groups the prediction MAE by the presence of common functional groups in the mixtures.
-Table~\ref{tab:fgs} lists the frequencies of these groups in both training and test sets.
+Table~\ref{tab:fgs} lists the frequencies of these groups in the dataset.
 The model performs well across most chemical classes, but exhibits degraded accuracy for mixtures involving carboxylic acids and, to a lesser extent, nitro-containing compounds.
 These trends likely reflect intrinsic difficulties of modeling highly nonideal systems rather than artifacts of the solver itself.

 Figure~\ref{fig:batch_size_vs_test_mae_hard_target} depicts the test set MAE of several solver-loss configurations across a range of batch sizes.
-Consistent with the single-system results, all DISCOMAX variants (pure, H, G, H+G) outperform the state-of-the-art Surrogate~G model for all batch sizes.
-DISCOMAX~G yields slightly inferior performance, indicating that the Hessian loss already provides a strong learning signal and that additional Gibbs loss offers limited benefit in this setting.
 All models suffer from higher batch sizes for the chosen learning rate of 0.001.
 The training was not stable for higher learning rates for some of the surrogate variants.
 The DISCOMAX~H variant seems most robust to varying batch sizes.